 - Preheat an oven to 400 degrees

-- Remove from the oven and allow to cool before cooking
+- Remove from the oven and allow to cool before cutting.

-Furthermore, allowing the strudel to set up for about 10 minutes, allows for easier cutting and serving.
-Since I LOVE Vegan Mashed Potatoes, I chose to serve my vegetable strudel with mashed potatoes and gravy.
+Furthermore, allowing the strudel to set up for about 10 minutes allows for easier cutting and serving.
+Since I LOVE Vegan Mashed Potatoes, I served my vegetable strudel with mashed potatoes and gravy.

-I also have another mashed potato recipe made with butter beans instead of miso, for those people who do not eat soy products.
-Regardless of what mashed potato recipe you like, mashed potatoes are strongly recommended with vegetable strudel.
+I also have another mashed potato recipe made with butter beans instead of miso for those who avoid soy products.
+Regardless of what mashed potato recipe you like, mashed potatoes taste great with vegetable strudel.

 LOOKING FOR GREAT RECIPES TO PLEASE THE WHOLE FAMILY?